TL;DR

 RSA quality

-- CTA present in 2-3 headlines — "Order now", "Free shipping", "Buy today"
+- A CTA in 2-3 headlines — "Order now", "Free shipping", "Buy today"

 Extensions (sitelinks, callouts...)

-- Callouts (min 4) — Short bullet point benefits: "Free shipping", "24/7 support", "30-day guarantee"
+- Callouts (min 4) — Short bullet-point benefits: "Free shipping", "24/7 support", "30-day guarantee"

 - Structured Snippets — Lists of categories, products, or services (specific, not generic)